satukon/Student-register/README.md

 - <a href="https://gluonhq.com/products/scene-builder/">SceneBuilder</a> installed

 ## Running the app
-- Currently, the project uses an in-memory database initialized at startup, so no need to set up a local db for it
+- On first time the application is run, an SQLite database will be created to project root directory with some mock data
-- To run the application navigate to project root and simply run command
+- To run the application navigate to project root and simply run:
 ```
 mvn clean javafx:run
 ```